Is a Picture Worth a Thousand Words? Adaptive Multimodal Fact-Checking with Visual Evidence Necessity

 \subsection{Case Studies}

 We conducted case studies on two test-only datasets to assess the generalizability of the proposed framework across diverse fact-checking scenarios.
 We evaluated how \mymethod, trained on the training split of MOCHEG, performs in FIN-FACT and WebFC.
 Each dataset represents cross-domain verification and fact-checking on novel claims.
 We compared the proposed method with a Verifier-only baseline that used all retrieved textual and visual evidence.
 Table~\ref{tab:case_study} shows that \mymethod outperformed the baseline on both datasets.
 The consistent relative improvements supports the effectiveness of \mymethod in diverse fact-checking scenarios.

-Although absolute performance is lower than on MOCHEG due to distribution shift from using test-only datasets without in-domain training, the consistent relative improvements support the generalizability of \mymethod beyond MOCHEG, which served as the primary dataset in earlier experiments.
-Moreover, the successful integration of a web retriever implies the applicability of \mymethod to real-world fact-checking.